antonvw/wex/ROADMAP.md

 # roadmap
-- open files and default extension
+- focus after yank lines to other file
-- focus after write changes to other file
+- after Save As new file is readonly until click

 ## backlog
 - use modules